New South Wales and Australian Capital Territory

 Hunter Valley Steamfest

-Hunter Valley Steamfest is an annual event held in April, and is based in the town of Maitland.
+Hunter Valley Steamfest is an annual event usually held in April, and is based in the town of Maitland.
 Features include rides on steam trains and other heritage trains, vintage machinery displays and market stalls.
 Several steam locomotives are usually in operation.
 Maitland is located approximately 160 km north of Sydney.

 Illawarra Light Railway Museum Society (ILRMS)